 X.4.2.1.2.4 Corrections to previously reported Treatment or Diagnosis

-It is only when data item was incorrectly recorded that this section applies.
+It is only when a data item was incorrectly recorded that this section applies.
 Data items that were reported inaccurately, but recorded correctly should be treated as a change, rather than a correction.

 One example of a recording error is when hypotension is incorrectly entered instead into the record, rather than hypertension, which was what was intended.
 Another example of a recording error is when a data item is recorded on the wrong patient’s chart.